ranma/arm-mcu/utilities/udev/README.txt

    These udev rules configure various flash programming and/or debug interfaces for ARM microcontrollers.
-In general, these rules to allow users in the wheel group to access the particular flash programming and/or debug interface.
+In general, these rules to allow users in the plugdev group to access the particular flash programming and/or debug interface.
 This allows installing JLink or OpenOCD, for example, without the setuid flag set.
      __________________________________________________________________